DS3Lab/control-generate-augment/README.md

 # Control, Generate and Augment: A Scalabel Framework for Multi-Attributes Controlled Text Generation
 ## Introduction

 PyTorch code for the Findings of EMNLP 2020 paper "Control, Generate and Augment: A Scalabel Framework for Multi-Attributes Controlled Text Generation".
-Slides of our EMNLP 2020 talk are avialable [here]().
+The camera-ready version of the paper is accesible [here](https://arxiv.org/abs/2004.14983).

 ## Data Download